arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

     };
 ```

-> The size of the *union test* will be *4bytes* as the highest size of datatype is float which is 4bytes.
-Hence the size of the union is 4 bytes.
+> The size of the *union test* will be *4bytes* as the **highest size of datatype is float which is 4bytes.
+Hence the size of the union is 4 bytes.**
-> We cannot store all of the values uniquely at a given time.
+> **We cannot store all of the values uniquely at a given time**.
 We can assign one value and use it simultaneously.
 When we can replaced/changed the previous value with a new value then the previous value is not accessible anymore.

 ## Union and Structure difference

 > In union, we are not getting separate space for each value.
 The largest size data type in the union is used as the size of the union.
 That size is used **repeatedly and overlapping and overwritten** to store the values of the union.
-Previous values are replaced/removed when newer values are entered and the previous values are not accessible anymore.
-All of the values are not uniquely and simultaneously present at the same time.
+Previous values are replaced/removed when newer values are entered and the previous values are not accessible anymore. **All of the values are not uniquely and simultaneously present at the same time**.
-> In structure, we are getting separate space for each value.
-The size is the total sum of all the data-types present in the structure.
-All of the values are uniquely and simultaneously present at the same time.
+> In structure, we are getting separate space for each value. **The size is the total sum of all the data-types present in the structure**. **All of the values are uniquely and simultaneously present at the same time**.

 ## DPP 4.

+> Solved in **12_Doubt_Solving_Session**.

 * 1 -> 20 3050 60

-* 2 ->
+* 2 -> [Check Doubt Solving Section In Unacademy, uploaded it there]

 * 3 -> 632

-* 4 -> 60,40
+* 4 -> 60,40 [*1[a] -> *a[1] -> a[1][0]]

 * 5 -> C (*(A+i)) (Got it wrong, I checked A initially, A+ i gives the address of the element. ( *(A+i) gives the value of the element.)